 Firstly, please read the UKCISA guidance.
 The guidance is very detailed and you must read it carefully.
 If you believe you meet one of the criteria to be eligible to change your fee status please contact your Student Services Hub with:

-Your case will be passed to a specialist within The Funding Team who will fully investigate it.
+Your case will be passed to a specialist within The Funding Team who will fully assess your case.
 If we have further queries or need further documentation you will be contacted, usually by email to your Essex address.

 An application and all documentation required to assess your fee status must be received by the investigator by 31 October in order for any agreed fee status change to be authorised for that academic year.
 Requests received after this date will be considered for the following academic year.

-If we believe your fee status is incorrect we will contact the Academic Registrar to seek approval for a change to your status from the start of the next academic year.
+If we believe your fee status is incorrect, we will seek approval from the Funding Team Manager, or their Deputy to change your status from the start of the next academic year.

 You will be emailed on your Essex address with the outcome of the investigation and the Registry will be informed of any agreed change to your fee status.

 Please note that fee status enquiries can take some time to investigate thoroughly.